pivotal/docs-tap/scst-scan/install-snyk-integration.md

     targetImagePullSecret                                                                                           string  Reference to the secret used for pulling images from private registry.
     ```

-1. Create a snyk secret JSON file and insert the Snyk API token into the `snyk_token` key as follows:
+1. Create a Snyk secret JSON file and insert the Snyk API token into the `snyk_token` key as follows:

     ```yaml
     {